 Increasingly, homeowners facing specialized cooling and heating situations are going ductless.
-Ductless split systems are exceedingly versatile, offering both comfort and efficiency, in many ways superior to traditional ducted HVAC systems.
+Ductless split systems (also called “mini-splits”) are versatile, offering comfort, efficiency and convenience, in many ways superior to traditional ducted HVAC systems.

-Ductless split ACs and heat pumps – both energy efficient and convenient – offer independent temperature control in specific areas of a home.
+Ductless split ACs and heat pumps – energy efficient and convenient – offer independent temperature control in specific areas of a home.
 They’re particularly suited for renovated rooms or sections, or additions to the home.
-However, when installed with multiple indoor units, they can cool or heat an entire home if properly installed and placed.
+However, when installed with multiple indoor units, they can cool or heat an entire home if they’re properly installed and placed.
 One residential situation where ductless systems are increasingly popular occurs when a homeowner without gas service or internal ductwork, who instead has used electric baseboards for heat and portable AC units for cooling, decides to upgrade to a more efficient and effective heating and cooling option.

 What Does a Ductless AC Installation Involve?

-A ductless split (sometimes called a mini-split) is a split-system air-source AC or heat pump with one key difference from a regular forced-air cooling or heating system: Working without ductwork, it cools or heats only the room or area where an air-handling unit is located.
+A ductless split is a split-system air-source heat pump or AC with one major difference from a traditional forced-air cooling or heating system: Working without ductwork, an installed ductless AC or heat pump conditions only the room or area where an air-handling unit is located.
 Outside, a compressor unit, containing the heat-exchange coil, compressor and blower, connects to one or more air-handling units inside the house.
 A conduit with lines, tubes and wires to carry refrigerant, condensate and electricity connects the outside unit with the inside unit(s).

-Inside the house, one or more interior air-handling units – most systems allow for up to four – contains a coil and blower, in addition to a remote control.
-Ductless cooling/heating installation can be handled in a variety of ways: on the wall, hanging from the ceiling or free-standing.
+Inside the house, each of one or more interior air-handling units – most systems allow for up to five – contains a coil and blower, in addition to a remote control in most systems.
+Ductless cooling/heating air handler installation can be installed in a variety of ways: on the wall, hanging from the ceiling, or free-standing.
 They don’t make a lot of noise and can be integrated relatively easily into your interior design.
 They don’t intrude on room design the way a window air conditioner or space heater would.

-How Does a Ductless Mini-Split System Save on Energy?
+How Does a Ductless Split System Save Energy?

 While ductless split systems enjoy unique design characteristics (using inverter technology) that result in high efficiency, their ability to operate without ductwork also saves energy.
-Ample energy is lost in a traditional forced-air system as the air moves through ducts.
+Significant energy is lost in a traditional forced-air system as the air moves through ducts.
 It happens either through leakage or natural loss of heat or coolness during the trip to its destination in your home.
 That doesn’t happen with a ductless split system.
 Additionally, you won’t suffer the many things that can go wrong with a ducted system.
 These include ducts clogged with dirt, debris and other contaminants, duct sections coming apart or hanging loose, heat infiltration/loss from ducts running through unconditioned areas, inconsistent air delivery depending on distance from the HVAC system, etc. None of these things is an issue with a ductless split system.